 The regulations for obtaining the license for Commercial Pilot and Indian Air force are different.
 So, let’s proceed further and know the procedure, Training, salaries of the pilots.

-A Commercial Indian Pilot flies a certain aeroplane for an airline and has a commercial pilot certificate handed out by the DGCA of India.
-A pilot holds up a big duty of hundreds of people sitting in a single aeroplane to take them from one place to another in the careful and earliest time possible.
+A Commercial Indian Pilot flies a certain airplane for an airline and has a commercial pilot certificate handed out by the DGCA of India.
+A pilot holds up a big duty of hundreds of people sitting in a single airplane to take them from one place to another in the careful and earliest time possible.

 The Commercial Pilots are further categorized into three, i.e. Passenger Pilots who are accountable for taking passengers from a state or country to a different state/country, Cargo Pilots responsible for transferring goods from one point to another point as appointed by the shipment agents, Aerosports Pilots.

 The latter is associated with athletics and adventure training involving aeromodelling, air rallies, aerobatics, ballooning, and many more.

 To become a Commercial Pilot, a candidate must be 12 passed out and join DGCA authorized institutions for a pilot training course.

 You have to give a written test and should be medically eligible according to DGCA medical examination rules.
 To get a CPL, the aspirants will have to finish off 200 hours of plane flying.